A Better Country

 Think about that in the context of being pilgrims and strangers on this earth (1 Peter 2:11).

-Another common thing we see among American Christians is the "need", even urgency, to "rescue America" and "restore it to it's Christian foundation."
-These people talk, dream and try to live in the context of "restoring America".
+Another common thing we see among American Christians is the "need," even urgency, to "rescue America" and "restore it to it's Christian foundation."
+These people talk, dream and try to live in the context of "restoring America" or "making it great again."
 I've even heard people go so far as to say that it is our responsibility to "make the leaders of this country live by the Constitution."
 Some even suggest a new revolution to enforce this.
 (You won't find a chapter and verse to support that one, by the way.)

 It is grievous to see God's people putting nationalism and patriotism before our true Christian heritage.
 Our "Christian heritage" IS NOT connected with the history of the USA in any way.
 Jesus Christ is our only foundation!